oracle-livelabs/database/db-23c-fundamentals/new-sql-firewall/new-sql-firewall.md

 1. From the Autonomous Database home page, **click** Database action and then **click** SQL.
     ![click SQL](images/im1.png " ")

-2. For this lab, we'll create two new users, 'TEST', and grant necessary roles including SQL\_FIREWALL\_ADMIN, and DB23AI with developer role.
+2. For this lab, we'll create two new users, 'TEST' and 'DB23AI' and grant necessary roles including SQL\_FIREWALL\_ADMIN and the developer role respectively.

     ```
     <copy>